 2. Weigh up benefits vs risks

-What are the benefits and risks in sharing or not sharing the information?
-Remember, if there is a high risk to the rights and freedoms of data subjects, conduct a data protection or Privacy Impact Assessment.
+What are the benefits and risks of sharing or not sharing the information?
+Remember, if there is a high risk to the rights and freedoms of data subjects, conduct a Data Protection or Privacy Impact Assessment (PIA).

 3. Ascertain if you have the right to share information

-For example, what type of organisation do you work for, what relevant powers or functions does it have, what is the nature of the information you're planning to share (e.g. is it confidential, especially sensitive, etc.), and is there a legal obligation (such as a legal requirement, a court order, a safeguarding duty, etc.)?
+Think about what type of organisation you work for, what relevant powers or functions does it have, what is the nature of the information you're planning to share (e.g. is it confidential, especially sensitive, etc.), and is there a legal obligation (such as a legal requirement, a court order, a safeguarding duty, etc.)?

 4. Consider where the data transfer is between

-Is it to a country outside the EEA?
+Is it to a country outside the European Economic Area (EEA)?
 If so, is the transfer covered by an adequacy decision that safeguards individuals' rights and freedoms?